Jura Books

 Jura Books is an anarchist bookshop and infoshop located in Sydney, Australia.

-The shop was named after the Jura federation, the federation of workers of the Jura region that associated with Bakunin in the First International.
+The shop was named after the Jura federation, the federation of workers of the Jura region that associated with Mikhail Bakunin in the First International.
 It has operated since August 1977, first on King Street, Newtown, before moving to Parramatta Road, Petersham.

-Anarchist Resources Incorporated, a non-profit collective, manages the bookshop building, which also includes meeting space and an inherited library collection, The Fanya Baron Library, that was named in honour of Russian anarchist, Fanya Baron.
+Anarchist Resources Incorporated, a non-profit collective, manages the bookshop building, which also includes meeting space and an inherited library collection, The Fanya Baron Library, that was named in honour of Lithuanian-born anarchist Fanya Baron.

-Australian Ethical Investment uses Jura Books as an example of Socially responsible investing practice, stating that Jura is "a major source in Australia for a wide range of affordable books of community and educational interest including the areas of trade unionism, women's rights, environment, permaculture, indigenous peoples' issues, poetry, arts and non-violent revolution."
+Australian Ethical Investment uses Jura Books as an example of socially responsible investing practice, stating that Jura is "a major source in Australia for a wide range of affordable books of community and educational interest including the areas of trade unionism, women's rights, environment, permaculture, indigenous peoples' issues, poetry, arts and non-violent revolution."